-A History of User Experience-Based Google Algorithm Updates
+Google Algorithms And Updates Focusing On User Experience: A Timeline

 Following the introduction of the Knowledge Graph came Hummingbird with a focus on semantic search.

-Hummingbird was designed to better help Google understand the intent and context behind searches.
+Hummingbird was designed to help Google better understand the intent and context behind searches.

-As users looked to enter queries in a more conversational manner, it became essential to optimize for user experience by focusing on content beyond the keyword with a renewed focus on the long-tail.
+As users looked to enter queries more conversationally, it became essential to optimize for user experience by focusing on content beyond the keyword with a renewed focus on the long tail.

 This was the first indication of Google using natural language processing (NLP) to identify black hat techniques and create personalized SERP results.

-The focus: Creating and optimizing content that audiences want and find useful.
+The focus: creating and optimizing content that audiences want and find helpful.

 - Long-tail keywords and intent model strategies became crucial.

-- Content creation needed to address what users are interested in and would like to learn.
+- Content creation is needed to address what users are interested in and would like to learn.

 - Expand keyword research to include conceptual and contextual factors.